zeeguu/data-releases/README.md

-## Importing the Database
+## Importing the Data from the Command Line

-Run the following on a Linux or Mac:
+[on a Linux or Mac] Clone this repository.
+Then from within the Data-Releases folder, run the following:
 ````
 unzip zeeguu_anonymized-2021-01-06.sql.zip
 mysql -uroot -p -h localhost zeeguu_test < zeeguu_anonymized-2021-01-06.sql